 We all have to take responsibility for our careers.
 The only armour we need should be our work, as opposed to weird, insidious denial and excuses.
 We must write to win.
 We must toil away at the furnace until we come away with something amazing.

-Your script should be the ultimate representation of you.
+Your script, your novel, whatever it is, should be the ultimate representation of you.
 Your unique brilliance, which no-one else in the world can possibly have.
 Your creative DNA, all swabbed up in a PDF.
 Even when compared to a winning Lottery ticket, that's priceless.

 * * *